arduino/docs-content/content/arduino-cloud/01.getting-started/10.iot-cloud-micropython/content.md

 The goals of this tutorial are:

-- Connect your Arduino device to your Wi-Fi network.
+- Connect your Arduino device to your Wi-Fi® network.
 - Connect your Arduino device to the Arduino IoT Cloud.
 - Control an LED using the Arduino IoT Cloud.